 This top-up degree distinctively focuses on developing knowledge, skills and attributes for ethically applying computer science disciplines including machine learning and artificial intelligence to solve problems that arise for local and regional industries and sectors.
-This programme, delivered by City College Plymouth, partnered with the University of Plymouth as the degree awarding institution, targets specifically the application of machine learning and data science within the wider information technology sector.
-You will learn pattern recognition, prediction, modern automated perception, reasoning and learning computer algorithms through leveraging high performance computing techniques.
+The degree specifically targets the application of machine learning and data science within the wider information technology sector.
+You will learn pattern recognition, prediction, modern automated perception, reasoning and learning computer algorithms through leveraging high-performance computing techniques.

 Some of the subjects you will study include: